obfusk/fdroid-fakesigner-poc/README.md

 requires performing certificate pinning themselves or switching to e.g.
 `apkrepotool`.

+### Update (2025-01-21)

+Quoting F-Droid's Technical Lead 8 months ago [16]:

+> This highlights one hazard of using multiple implementations of verification:
+> different implementations can open up exploit vectors.

+And yet this is exactly what he did despite our repeated warnings against doing so, which were ignored.

+> There is a public API in the Java apksig library, but fdroidserver is written
+> in Python.

+Which is exactly what we recommended using, even providing an example implementation of using `apksig` from Python one month earlier, which was ignored.

+> For repos made with collections of binary APKs, this more of a concern.
+> AllowedAPKSigningKeys was designed with these kinds of repos in mind.
+Our
+> goal is to make it as simple as possible to safely run app repos.
+> AllowedAPKSigningKeys is a feature along those lines.
+So this page is about
+> documenting what needs to happen to make AllowedAPKSigningKeys as reliable as
+> possible.

+Which contradicts recent statements that certificate pinning is in fact not expected to provide any such security as it assumes a "trusted collection of APKs".
+And no further action was taken to actually make `AllowedAPKSigningKeys` "as reliable as possible" despite the shortcomings identified.

 ## PoC

 NB: you currently need the `signing` branch of `apksigtool` [9].